 Know what kind of coffee business you want

 If you have daydreamed about opening your own coffee shop, you will have probably kicked around some ideas in your head about the kind of coffee business you want.
 Your coffee business concept will impact your startup costs considerably.

 Whether you want a coffee stand or if you want a full-fledged café and bookstore, the startup costs and day-to-day operational costs will vary.
 Of course, as you learn more and more about starting a coffee shop, your business plan or business concept may change.

 Know what your budget is (or will be) and how much you will need to get up to break-even

 How much money do you have access to start your coffee shop?
 Determining just how much money it takes to open a coffee shop depends on a variety of variables including what kind of business you want.
 Yet, regardless of your business concept that you dream of, you will probably have an immediate understanding or knowledge of money that you have access to in order to start your coffee shop business.
-For example, you might have $15,000 in savings and perhaps, you will know that you can borrow another $8,000 from your parents.
+For example, you might have $15,000 in savings and perhaps, you know that you can borrow another $8,000 from your parents.
 Again, be completely honest with yourself on the money you have and the money you have access to.